jdrumgoole/quick-start-python-and-mongodb/ep002-PyMongo-Create.md

 First we import the `pymongo` library <i>(1)</i>. (see [episode one](https://github.com/jdrumgoole/PyMongo-Monday/blob/master/ep001-SettingUpYourPyMongoEnvironment.md) for how to install the pymongo library)
 Then we create the [local client proxy object](http://api.mongodb.com/python/current/api/pymongo/mongo_client.html), `client = pymongo.MongoClient()` <i>(2)</i> .
-The client object manages a connection pool to the server and can be used to set a number of operational parameters related to server connections.
+The client object manages a connection pool to the server and can be used to set many operational parameters related to server connections.
 We can leave the parameter list to the `MongoClient` call blank.
 The server by default listens on port `27017` and the client by default attempts to connect to `localhost:27017`.

 Once we have a `client` object we can now create a database, **ep002** *(3)* and a collection, **people_collection** <i>(4)</i>.
 We do not need an explicit DDL.
 We just name these objects and the driver and server will ensure that they spring to life when a document is inserted.

 A database is effectively a container for collections.
 A collection provides a container for documents.
 Neither the database nor the collection will be created on the server until you actually insert a document.
-If you check the server by connecting [MongoDB Compass](https://www.mongodb.com/products/compass) you will see that their are no databases or collection on this cluster before the `insert_one` call.
+If you check the server by connecting [MongoDB Compass](https://www.mongodb.com/products/compass) you will see that their are no databases or collections on this server before the `insert_one` call.

 ![screen shot of compass at start](https://s3-eu-west-1.amazonaws.com/developer-advocacy-public/pymongo-monday/ep002-compass-at-start.png)

-These commmands are lazily evaluated so until we actually insert a document into the collection nothing is happening on the server.
+These commands are lazily evaluated.
+So, until we actually insert a document into the collection, nothing happens on the server.

 Once we insert a document: